Key takeaways

 Where to inject Ozempic

-If you give yourself insulin shots, you can inject Ozempic in the same area of your body you use for insulin, such as your abdomen, but do not mix the two injections and do not inject them right next to each other.
+If you give yourself insulin shots, you can inject Ozempic in the same part of your body you use for insulin, such as your abdomen.
+Just don’t inject them right next to each other (give those injections a little room to breathe!).

 Best place to inject Ozempic